mattforni/notes/books/dopamine-nation/2-self-binding.md

 ### Conclusion
 Ultimately, binding ourselves is a way to reassert our freedom.
 The act of imposing governance upon ourselves in an expression of freedom.

+## Chapter 6: A Broken Balance?
+In some extreme circumstances the brain can lose the plasticity necessary to balance the pleasure-pain scale and restore homeostasis, event after long periods of abstinence.
+In these cases the medical field has been advised that they should provide patients with the missing chemical so that they may function normally.
+This message is largely promoted by the pharmaceutical industry, but neglects the fact that **any** drug that stimulates the pleasure side of the balance has the **potential to be addictive.**

+### Treating Symptoms
+In many instances prolonged exposure to drugs specifically prescribed to alleviate particular symptoms result in worsening of the very ailments they are meant to treat.
+Benzodiazepines and other sedative-hypnotics can actually worsen anxiety and insomnia over time.
+Taking opioids daily for more than a month increases risk of addiction and increased pain, a process known as *opioid-induced hyperalgesia.* New evidence also shows a correlation between prolonged ADHD exposure and "deterioration in academic and social-emotional functioning."
+Even antidepressants are now thought to lead to "tolerance and dependence" with the possibility of deepening depression through a process known as *tardive dysphoria.*

+Many of these drugs meant to make us feel "better than well" also come with an inherent side effect, the dampening of the full range of emotions.
+Some will opt out of these drug therapies, deciding it is better to feel "a wider emotional amplitude" as part of the human experience.

+### Prescription Inequity
+There is also a stark imbalance in terms of who is being prescribed psychotropic medications, with the poor, unemployed, and disenfranchised much more readily receiving opioid prescription.
+Research shows that "Americans on Medicaid are prescribed opioids at 2x the rate of non-Medicaid patients" with "three to six times" the mortality rate.

+### Conclusion
+This is not to say that these medications cannot be used effectively.
+It is merely to point out our willingness as a society to turn to medication over the alternative -- **embracing pain**.